Separation Anxiety in Children: Ideas and Advice from Experts

 “It’s representing a new level of social awareness,” Miller said.
 “As social awareness increases, so too does social anxiety.”

-And while the morning transition from home to school is a common time for separation anxiety to appear, children who worry about being away from you may demonstrate it at other times as well.
+And while the morning transition from home to school is a common time for separation anxiety to appear, children who worry about being away from home may demonstrate it at other times as well.

-They might refuse to go to playdates and camps, for example, or have trouble falling asleep, said Dr. Michelle Curtin, a developmental-behavioral pediatrician at Riley Hospital for Children at Indiana University Health, in an article on the topic.
+They might refuse to go to play dates and camps, for example, or have trouble falling asleep, said Dr. Michelle Curtin, a developmental-behavioral pediatrician at Riley Hospital for Children at Indiana University Health, in an article on the topic.

-What’s critical for parents to remember is this: We need to help them face their fears.
+What’s critical to remember is this: We need to help them face their fears.
 “If parents allow their kids to avoid everything that makes them anxious, they may be left with a very limited world—and they won’t learn how to move past their anxieties,” Curtin said in the article.

 Get them excited about the day